zalgonoise/research/ddd/secrets-store.md

 }
 ```

+I would probably mark as a post-MVP task to refactor this method into smaller functions to allow a cleaner presentation.

 **`service.GetSecret`**

 Fetching a secret has simply one thing to consider; whether the target secret is shared or not.
 If it is shared, the key is expected to be in a `username:key` format, which will allow the secret key to be validated accordingly.
 Afterall, this will be how shared secrets appear to users.